LogoLogo

 Contact Us

-2009 Sparkman & Stephens Association Global Challenge Trophy
+Sparkman & Stephens Association Global Challenge Trophy - Marionette wins again!!
+Updated December 21, 2018

-June 18, 2009.
-Each year this Cup is awarded at the Association's annual general membership dinner for the best performance submitted by a member's S&S designed yacht.
-The criteria alternate biennially, and the racing has to be one organised by a nationally recognised authority.
+Each year this Cup is awarded at the Sparkman & Stephens Association's annual general membership meeting for the best performance submitted by a member's Sparkman & Stephens designed yacht in the proceeding year.
+The criteria alternate biennially, and the racing has to be organised by a nationally recognised authority.

-One year the award is for an offshore race of over 100 NM and an overnight passage, the next year it is for a race around fixed marks or buoys in daylight of at least 18 NM.
-For 2008/9 the award is for racing around the buoys.
-The key measurement to determine the winner is the boat's percent winning margin over her competitor.
+One year the award is for an offshore race of over 100 NM and an overnight passage, and the following year it is for a race, or series of races, around fixed marks or buoys in daylight of at least 15 NM.
+A race committee reviews the results of nominated boats, the competiton, and decides the winner.
+A key measurement to determine the winner is the boat's percent winning margin over her nearest competitor.

-This year's Annual General Meeting was in Edinburgh, Scotland, June 12-14, and the Cup was awarded to Edgar Cato's Dorade, Olin Stephens' restored 1931 transatlantic race winner, for her winning performance in the 2008 Castine/Camden Classic Yacht Race (Maine/USA).
-She beat the 52 ft Q Class Falcon, followed by two New York 32s.
+For 2008 the award was for racing around the buoys.
+The 2009 Annual General Meeting was held in Edinburgh, Scotland, June 12-14, and the Cup was awarded to Edgar Cato's Dorade, Olin Stephens' restored 1931 transatlantic race winner, for her winning performance in the 2008 Castine/Camden Classic Yacht Race (Maine/USA).
+In that race She beat the 52 ft Q Class Falcon, followed by two New York 32s.
 Dorade's winning margin over her competition was 4.6%.

-The press release from Castine YC covering her win can be seen by clicking here.
+The article in the Castine Patriot covering her win can be seen by clicking here.

 Finishing 2nd for the Global Challenge Trophy was Ron Breault's Marionette, a Dolphin 24 racing in a two day event organised by the Off Soundings Club off Block Island/Newport (Rhode Island/USA) for their 75th annual Spring Series.
-Marionette won both races in her Class of 12 boats beating a Morgan 28 and an O'Day 34, and winning her Class in the Around Block Island Race by 7 minutes against her next competitor.
-Additionally, she had the best corrected time in the Around the Island Race in the total fleet of 135 boats.
+Marionette won both races in her Class of 12 boats which included an O'Day 34, two Pearson 31s, two Pearson 30s, a Holland 1/2 ton, a C&C Redwing 30, a Beneteau 30, a PT 30, a Saber 28 and a Morgan 28.
+She won her Class in the Around Block Island Race by 7 minutes against her next competitor.
+Additionally, in this same race, she had the best corrected time in the total fleet of 132 boats.
 Marionette's winning margin over her competition was 4.425%, a differential to Dorade's winning margin of 18 seconds!
 The website article covering Marionette's win at Block Island can be seen by clicking here.

 Finishing 3rd was Lief Ramm-Schmidt's Tarantella II, a Swan 37 and a past winner of this award.
 She won the 2008, 26.2 mile Henry Lloyd race in Finland, organised by the Helsingfors Segelklubb, Helsinki, Finland, by 2.02% against modern competition.